Clinical and Research Fellowships

 Carolyn Rabin, Ph.D., Track Coordinator

-The neuropsychology track fellowship is designed to provide both didactic and experiential training in assessment, consultation, and treatment methods in neuropsychology.
+The Neuropsychology track fellowship is designed to provide both didactic and experiential training in assessment, consultation, and treatment methods in neuropsychology.
 Specialization in a specific area, such as rehabilitation, gerontology, child, general medicine or neuropsychiatry, is available at the various training sites.
-Fellows are exposed to both quantitative and qualitative approaches to neuropsychological assessment and undertake a specific research project during training.
-Consistent with INS/APA Division 40 guidelines for neuropsychology training, fellows are also required to participate in didactic training.
+Postdoctoal fellows are exposed to both quantitative and qualitative approaches to neuropsychological assessment and undertake a specific research project during training.
+Consistent with INS/APA Division 40 guidelines for neuropsychology training, postdoctoral fellows are also required to participate in didactic training.
 These fellowships are usually available at all of the consortium hospitals.